- Sustainability transformation

 - Food systems

-Pereira is also co-ordinating the SRC’s module of the Bosch Stiftung Transformational Leadership Post-doc Academy.
-She is a member of the SRC’s transformations stream and has supervised MSc students in food systems transformation research.
+Pereira co-ordinates the SRC’s module of the Bosch Stiftung Transformational Leadership Post-doc Academy.
+She is also actively involved in MSc student supervision and gives a lecture on sustainability transformations as part of the MSc course.

-Laura is a member of the London Centre for Integrative Research on Agriculture and Health (LCIRAH) and is also an active member of the EAT Forum.
-She is a and a member of the Programme on Ecosystem Change and Society (PECS) and a lead on the CGIAR’s CCAFS (Climate Change and Food Security) scenarios team.
+Pereira is a member of the London Centre for Integrative Research on Agriculture and Health (LCIRAH) and an active member of the EAT Forum.
+She is a and a member of the Programme on Ecosystem Change and Society (PECS) and a co-PI of the CGIAR’s CCAFS (Climate Change and Food Security) scenarios team.
+She has been elected to sit on the scientific advisory board of Europe’s FACCE Joint Programming Initiative.

 - Invited speaker at WWF Fuller Symposium on Systems Thinking, 6th December 2018, Washington D.C